by Paul Murrell http://orcid.org/0000-0002-3224-8858, Thomas Lin Pedersen, and Simon Urbanek.

 rather than specifying text to draw, we specify individual glyphs.

-For example, the following ids
+For example, the following ids specify the

 70th, 434th, 559th, etc glyphs within a font (though not